FriendsOfSymfony/FOSOAuthServerBundle/Resources/doc/the_oauth_event_class.md

 a `ClientInterface` instance, a `UserInterface` instance (coming from the [Security Component](http://symfony.com/doc/current/book/security.html)), and a flag to determine whether the client has been accepted, or not.

-The following class shows a Propel implementation of a basic listener:
+The following class shows an implementation of a basic listener:

 ``` php
 <?php